 As the Rancho Cucamonga region’s top-rated high-performance building, this 14,200-sq-ft LEED platinum certified demonstration building is dedicated to educating the community in sustainable living practices.
 The project is a public initiative demonstrating how inviting and engaging architecture can foster community awareness and create functional spaces for community forums, school field trips, lectures, public tours and vendor exhibits showcasing environmentally friendly products.

 The Frontier Project is open to the public for self guided tours Monday - Thursday, 9 a.m.- 3 p.m. and Friday, 9 a.m.- 2 p.m.
-For more information, contact the Communications & Outreach team at 909-987-2591 or email email@example.com.
+For more information, contact the Government and Public Affairs team at 909-987-2591 or email email@example.com.